Standards for hearing protection at work - EN 352 and its revisions

-The phrase ‘hearing protection’ has a very specific meaning in the UK’s noise legislation.
+The phrase ‘hearing protection’ has a very specific meaning in the UK’s noise legislation and it must be certified to EN 352.

 To misquote a famous line from the bad tempered human-eating big fish film, just when you thought it was safe to go back in the water, Brexit rears its head again.